-Vector type
+Vector Type

 Unlike arrays, a vector stores the size of the array as well.
-Arrays don't need to store its size.
+Arrays don't need to store their size.
 That is why we can access an array element even when we exceed the actual capacity.
 The boundaries are not defined.

-"A vector is a contiguous growable array type with heap allocated contents".1
+"A vector is a contiguous growable array type with heap-allocated contents."1

 Initializing a vector